Table of Contents

 - The bark contain a little fatty matter, tannin, red colorings matter.

-- The flowers contain colorings matter, an astringent principle, wax and a yellow colouring matter related to quercitrin.
+- The flowers contain colorings matter, an astringent principle, wax, and a yellow coloring matter related to quercitrin.

 Important Medicinal Properties

 Ixora parviflora is rich in medicinal properties.
 The understanding of these properties will help us to better utilize this herb.

 Below is given medicinal properties along with the meaning.

 - Hypotensive: Lowers blood pressure